 Marks and Anders had now something to aim at other than sand, and let fly with AP rounds.
 They took one of the “newcomers” high in the right-side weapon pod, and it spun back and to the right.
 The Valkyrie stumbled briefly but kept on charging, spewing out a line of shells from its dual autocannons as it advanced on the support vehicles.
 The streams punched through one of the Strykers, instantly turning it into a fireball.

 I dodged left, fighting the urge to duck and roll.
 The chair harness does more than just keep a pilot secured, it has haptic sensors to read the pilot’s muscle movements.
-Our design theory was that coordinating the natural reflexes of a pilot with the controls they operated would give a boost in performance, and for people like myself and Daddy those reflexes were decidedly above average.
+The design coordinates the natural reflexes of a pilot with the controls they operated to give a boost in performance, and for people like myself and Daddy those reflexes were decidedly above average.
 But the drawback to the system was the pilot’s experience at suppressing unwanted responses.
 And right about them my brain said fight, while my gut was screaming flight.

 Although the log doesn’t show it, I hesitated, unsure of my surroundings in the flying sand.
-It’s exactly why we’re trained to rely on the HUD rather than what we can see out the windows, and it took he half a heartbeat to remind myself that I was safe inside the cockpit.
-A 501’s heavy cannon is meant for more distant targets, and with all that sand in the air a laser performance would be severely degraded.
+It’s exactly why we’re trained to rely on the HUD rather than what we can see out the windows, and it took me half a heartbeat to remind myself that I was safe inside the cockpit.
+I was in a bad situation though.
+My Heimdall’s heavy cannon is meant for more distant targets, and with all that sand in the air, my heavy laser’s performance would be severely degraded.

 So of course, it was a missile salvo that got me.
 Two of them actually.
 Whoever was in the opposing Rabin had guessed my maneuver exactly and blew off my Valkyrie’s left arm with a perfect double salvo from both shoulder launchers, taking my laser with it.
 He’d neutralized my powerful weapon and put me on the defensive with a single action, and I wasn’t even sure where, or who, he was.

 Minute two of our lopsided duel gave me a clearer look at our remaining enemies.
 In addition to the Rabins, one of which we’d taken down, the Israelis had also sent along a Bar-Lev Scout Valk.
-It was designed for close-in work against support forces, and it was doing a number on our guys with its autocannons and flamethrower.
+It was designed for close-in work against support forces, and it was doing a number on our guys.

 We were now down to one operational opponent, who wisely decided he did not want to suffer the same fate.
 He spun his chassis around as he ran, firing his laser straight at the center of my Valkyrie’s chest.
 Alarms flashed all over my HUD, and throughout the cockpit screens went dark.
 I could have stopped to reroute power, but not with my Marines dying out there.
 I had to end this now, before we lost the upper hand.